hybridpollo/ansible_rally_setup/README.md

 ### Ansible Driven Rally Deployment for OpenStack Cloud Validation

 #### About
 This repository contains an Ansible playbook used to configure and install a near complete Rally Benchmark Framework and Rally OpenStack Plugins inside a Python virtual environment for ease of portability and re-usability.

 The motivation for this small project is to have a quickly reusable, isolated, and up-to-date installation for Rally including all of the required components to support the benchmarking or functionality testing of an OpenStack Cloud.

 This repository also contains a collection of Rally tasks in a single task file that aims to be a close-to-complete functional validation of the most popular components found in an OpenStack cloud: Keystone, Glance, Nova, Neutron, and Cinder.

+Another motivation behind this was to use as a building block on how to set up Rally once it has been deployed with the goal of understanding the overall workflow of preparing a Rally environment to be ready to benchmark or test OpenStack deployments.